Dvogonen/alarm_module/README.md

 The modules connect over WiFi and talk to a cloud based MQTT server.
 The alarm logic module is built using Python.

-The purpose of the project has not been to implement a fully ifunctional alarm system, but rather to investigate if the technologis in use could be used.
+The purpose of the project has not been to implement a fully ifunctional alarm system, but rather to investigate if the tested technologies could be used in a real system.